Agenda Oslo

 Speaker: Helle Redder Momsen, Senior Advisor, Head of Secretariat at Nordic Sustainable Construction, at Danish Authority of Social Services and Housing

-Stage/Room: Live in Oslo.
-Streamed to digital audience.
+Stage: Live in Oslo.
+Streamed the digital audience.

 12:35 CET